supremelucifer/HomeAssistantAssist/README.md

      ```
   3. I took all the identifier that is after the device_id: `amzn1.ask.device.AMA***` and added a new label in the **echo device** through the `Alexa Media` Integration:
     ![Label on the echo device with the device ID received from the skill](images/echo_device_label.jpg)
+  4. Update your preferred **AI command prompt** with the command below:
+     ```txt
+     If asked to perform an action and the area was not provided, use the label received in the command after the string "device_id:" to find the entity associated with the label and use the entity area to execute the command.
+     ```

 ### Good luck!
 Now you can use your Alexa Skill to integrate and interact with Home Assistant via the Assist Conversation API.